aahowel3/TSC_data/README.md

 So you only need to go rooting around in the RERUN folders when you’re getting the htseq files – or if/when you run the rna variants through dbnsfp –
 Usually the exome vcfs are in a folder labelle “hc” whereaes the rna vcfs are in an “rnaHC” folder

+On hines
+allele_specific_expression_delvariants.R and allele_specific_expression_delvariants.sh - loop through files in folder /rna_hcs to get genotypes and the allele specific expression of the called variants